 In the United States, the ongoing movement for racial justice is calling for reparations and apologies from racist whites.
 Reparations being paid by those, who never owned slaves, to those who were never slaves only serves to alienate African Americans and evoke resentment against them.

 Should the aforementioned older white low income immigrant pay reparations to a young healthy black person?
-Free blacks also owned slaves, so should blacks also pay reparations to other blacks?
+Free blacks also owned slaves, so should their decendants pay reparations to other blacks?

-African Americans are enslaved in the United States today, not by the average white person, but by the victimhood, they learned through identity politics, perpetrated on them by those, who posed, as their ally, the Political Left.
+African Americans are enslaved in the United States today, not by the average white person, but by the victimhood, they learned through identity politics, And this was perpetrated on them by those, who posed, as their ally, the Political Left.

 Neither reparations, nor undending apologies will free blacks from this “political plantation”.
-Recognizing the manipulation and emancipating themselves from their blind allegiance to those, who deceived them is their path to justice and equality.
+Recognizing the manipulation and emancipating themselves from their blind allegiance to the Democratic Party, that has deceived them is their path to justice and equality.